Ann wins the nonrepetitive game over four letters and the erase-repetition game over six letters: Verifying Lemma and Lemma

 To find our coefficients we simply start by setting all the $C_w$ to the same value, and then we iterate our procedure.
 We can normalize the coefficients after each iteration by dividing them by the average value.
-We then simply iterate until it converges.
+We then simply iterate until the algorithm converges.

 When we give new values to each coefficient we replace any coefficient smaller than some threshold value $m$ by $0$ and any coefficient larger than some threshold value $M$ by $M$.
 We want $\gamma=M/m$ to be as small as possible, but if we choose $m$ too large or $M$ too small then we get a smaller coefficient $\alpha$.
 So we chose these values experimentally so that $\gamma$ would be as small as possible while minimizing the effect on the coefficient $\alpha$.
 The threshold values $m$ and $M$ are inside the C++ code.